8.1 Work Year

 8.5.1 All staff at the middle and high schools shall be provided a weekly opportunity for common planning time (CPT).

-220.127.116.11 CPT is designed to permit staff the opportunity to implement the programs connected with restructuring activities, to coordinate WASC activities, plan, develop, and implement the latest research guidelines for best practices, and to provide articulation among Middle Schools and High School departments to develop instructional continuum.
+184.108.40.206 CPT is designed to permit staff the opportunity to implement the programs connected with restructuring activities, to coordinate WASC activities, plan, develop, and implement the latest research guidelines for best practices, and to provide articulation among middle schools and high school departments.

-8.5.2 Currently, middle schools use either a six, seven, or an eight period “academic” class schedule with an additional Homeroom/Advisory period.
+8.5.2 Middle School Homeroom/Advisory – Currently, middle schools use either a six, seven, or an eight period “academic” class schedule with an additional Homeroom/Advisory period.

-18.104.22.168 For the “typical” six academic periods, Article 10.1.1 is still in effect where there is a maximum of 175 daily student contacts for academic classes and a maximum of 200 daily contacts for the P.E, and elective classes.
+184.108.40.206 For the “typical” six academic periods, Article 10.1.1 is still in effect where there is a maximum of 175 daily student contacts for academic classes and a maximum of 200 daily contacts for the P.E, and music classes.

-8.6 Librarians shall be on duty fifteen (15) minutes more than the daily hours required of the District’s classroom teachers in 8.2.
+8.6 District Librarian shall be on duty fifteen (15) minutes more than the daily hours required of the District’s classroom teachers in 8.2.
 Specific hours and work locations for employees in these positions shall be determined by the administrator.

 8.7 Psychologists shall be on duty a minimum of sixty (60) minutes more than the daily hours required of the District’s classroom teachers in 8.2.
 Specific hours and work locations for employees in these positions shall be determined by the administrator.